snnmst/blog-ds/content/posts/learning.md

 title: 'Machine Learning 101: What Does "Learning" Actually Mean?'
 ---

 We often hear buzzwords: Artificial Intelligence, Machine Learning, Deep Learning...
-But wait, the machine is learning what?
-And exactly how?

-Most courses and books follow the same organized curriculum: Supervised Learning, Unsupervised Learning, Gradient Descent, Learning Rate, Hyperparameter Tuning, etc. But before diving into these complex terms, we need to answer a fundamental question: What is "learning"?

-While revisiting Grokking Deep Learning by Andrew W. Trask [1], I was reminded of a simple truth: "If you can explain something in simple terms, you really understand it."
-Trask explains concepts like prediction and gradient descent without drowning in technical jargon.
-Inspired by this, I want to explore what prediction really is and what "learning" means for a machine.

-The Anatomy of Prediction

-Let’s keep it simple.
-Regardless of the project, we always have three components:

-1. Input: The data we have (e.g., 2).
-2. True Value (Label): The result we want to achieve (e.g., 0.8).
-3. Weight: The magic number that determines the importance of the input.

-To find the relationship between the Input and the True Value, we need a mechanism.
-This is where we encounter the "Weight".

-We try to predict the output by processing the input through this weight.
-Simply put:

-Prediction = Input × Weight

-But Why Multiply?

-You might ask: "Why did we multiply the input and weight?
-Why didn't we add or subtract them?"
-This is a crucial intuition that is often overlooked.

-1. Addition/Subtraction doesn't express "Importance": If we just added the weight, it would only apply a constant offset, regardless of whether the input is huge or tiny.
-It cannot scale the effect of the input.

-2. Multiplication allows "Scaling": it can amplify or dampen the input signal.
-  * If w > 1, it amplifies the input.
-  * If 0 < w < 1, it reduces (dampens) the input's effect.
-  * If w < 0, it reverses the relationship (negative correlation).

-This flexibility is exactly what allows a model to "learn" complex patterns.

-Defining the "Error"

-If we have a Prediction and a True Value, we naturally have an Error.
-We need to measure how far off we are to improve our next guess.

-Intuitively, error is: Error = Prediction - True Value

-But wait, is it that simple?
-Let's say our target is 100.

-* Guess 1: 1100 → Error = 1000 (Too high)
-* Guess 2: -900 → Error = -1000 (Too low)

-If we sum these errors, we get 0.
-It looks like we were perfect, but in reality, we missed by a huge margin twice!
-To prevent positive and negative errors from canceling each other out, we use the squared error:

-Error = (Prediction - True Value)²

-By squaring the difference, we ensure that the error is always positive, and we punish larger mistakes more severely.

-# Machine Learning 101: What Does "Learning" Actually Mean?

-We often hear buzzwords: Artificial Intelligence, Machine Learning, Deep Learning...
 But wait, machine is learning *what*?
 And exactly *how*?

 Most courses and books follow the same organized curriculum: Supervised Learning, Unsupervised Learning, Gradient Descent, Learning Rate, Hyperparameter Tuning, etc. But before diving into these complex terms, we need to answer a fundamental question: **What is "learning"?**